-In other other words: you’re going to be dealing with ambiguity and, to some extent, chaos.
+In short: You’re going to be dealing with ambiguity and, to some extent, chaos.
 Fortunately, you can overcome the onslaught of obstacles and deliver on the strategic promise of the transformation by evolving your PMO to be more agile and resilient.

 Key Challenges and Considerations for Managing Transformation

 Based on what many of our clients are going through as well as our experience and expertise in delivering transformation and change programs, we’ve identified multiple overarching factors that must be considered.
 And an agile mindset is key.

 Uncertainty about what constitutes the transformation.
 The target state has been defined in the strategy, but it’s almost never completely clear how to get there—at least in the early stages.
 Not every aspect of the transformation can be cleanly defined as a project.
 And some facets of transformations might not be defined as projects but are just as important: culture and behavioral change, leadership alignment, employee sentiment and business-as-usual (BAU) activities, to name a few.

 Transformations typically constitute a pipeline of programs, subdivided into initiatives and owners across the entire organization.
 Knowing how each of these smaller components are tracking as well as their interdependencies and overall impact to the transformation is important so that you can understand the overall health of the transformation.